finance calculator

 • Keep rents annual to avoid unit mix-ups; multiply monthly rent by 12 first if needed.

-• Compare GRM to local norms; acceptable ranges vary by market and property class.
+• Compare GRM to local norms; acceptable ranges vary by market, asset class, and interest-rate environment.

 • Ignores vacancy, operating expenses, CapEx, and financing—use NOI and cap rate to factor those in.